 Originally, I was going to review Balto for this post, but as I’m still looking for my copy of it, I instead had to turn to yet another favorite movie of mine featuring a dog.
 The Fox and the Hound is a 1981 buddy film about a talking fox and hound and it is really sad to watch.
 I actually cannot watch this movie without crying.
 I mean, that might not be saying much, because the same is also true for the Pete’s Dragon remake, which also went out of its way to tug at my cold dead heartstrings.
 The difference here is that The Fox and the Hound actually deserves my tears.

-Spoilers for a twenty-five-year-old movie up ahead.
+Spoilers for a thirty-five-year-old movie up ahead.

 “What is beauty?” is a question that has been hotly debated for centuries.
 It is a word that means different things to different people.
 It is the same as “what makes something feminist?”
 Beauty pageants have a pretty bad reputation amongst feminist circles.
 While the contestants do have to perform a talent, they are ultimately supposed to look good in a swimsuit.
 They are judged for their beauty above all else.
 Beauty pageants have gotten a lot of coverage in the media.
 There’s just something about them that still interests people.
 That’s been true in the past, now, and even in Futurama.
 Season 2 episode 11, The Lesser of Two Evils, features the Miss Universe pageant.
 Unlike the current Miss Universe pageant, the “women” competing are actually from other planets.
 Even tough and cool Leela gets swept up in the frenzy and is accidentally crowned before the crown is cruelly taken away from her.
 The actual Winner of the Miss Universe pageant in the year 3001 is Miss Vega 4, Gladys Lennox, a giant amoeba.